Award in CMV Medical Education

 • The award provides $25,000 in total costs for one year.

-• The award may be used at the discretion of the applicant, such as salary support, purchase of small equipment, technical support, research supplies, statistical support, tuition or workshop fees, publication fees.
-Indirect costs and health insurance are not permitted.
+• The award may be used at the discretion of the applicant for salary support, purchase of small equipment, technical support, research supplies, statistical support, tuition or workshop fees, publication fees.

 Application